hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 ??
 This section is out of scope for the work to be done by Sameer, Jack, Gary and David.
 James Gu and David need to write the part for the Service LAN, but I think it makes sense to include all the network configuration guidance on one page.
 I’ve added it as a reminder and placeholder here.
 -->
+---
+####OpenStack trademark attribution
+*The OpenStack Word Mark and OpenStack Logo are either registered trademarks/service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries and are used with the OpenStack Foundation's permission.
+We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.*